 Peace Corps has created this statement in order to demonstrate our firm commitment to your privacy.

-Security Protocols to Protect Information: The Peace Corps website comply with Section 207(f)(1)(b)(iv) of the E-Gov Act of 2002, which requires organizations to have security protocols to protect information.
+Security protocols to protect information: The Peace Corps website complies with Section 207(f)(1)(b)(iv) of the E-Gov Act of 2002, which requires organizations to have security protocols to protect information.

 Please note: The use of any the Peace Corps seal/logo is protected and requires advance authorization.
 See information about the Peace Corps brand and logo.